Flameborn/InSpire/README.md

 # InSpire

-A mod for Slay the Spire that provides access to the game for blind and visually impaired gamers under Windows.
+A mod for Slay the Spire that provides access to the game for blind and visually impaired gamers under Windows and MacOS.

 ## Installation